It’s WAR time!

 Is WAR Useful Or Useless?

-Moreover, WAR is considered useful for the purpose of measuring the career of a major league player or a single season, and to calculate the team’s value in terms of wins.
+Moreover, WAR is considered useful for measuring the career of a major league player or a single season, and calculating the team’s value in terms of wins.

 Whereas on the other hand, there are a few reasons why some people consider the stat to be useless as well.

-Two of those are, firstly that there is no standard WAR existing, and secondly, the elements influencing the very metric are either missed out at times or influence way too much.
+Two of those are, firstly that there is no standard WAR existing, and secondly, the elements influencing the very metric are either missed out at times or influenced way too much.

 Top 20 WAR Record Holders